krishnan-mani/emr-access-bucket-cross-account/README.md

-Cross-account S3 bucket access from EMR instances using a bucket policy
+ Illustrates access to S3 bucket owned by a different account from instances in an EMR cluster

 HOW-TO
 ===